giovanni-savino/mq-quarkus/README.md

 * Sent to a MQ queue
 * Use MQ source to write to a Kafka topic
 * Use MQ sink to read from the Kafkat topic and write a on a different queue you can use the /OCP files to deploy all the components

+The following resources are deployed:

+### Use ArgoCD to deploy all the components